Showing posts with label granddaugher. Show all posts

 We left the Muscle Shoals airport at 7:45 A.M.

-This is our second trip to the Shiners Hospital in Lexington, Kentucky.
+This is our second trip to the Shriners Hospital in Lexington, Kentucky.

 I brought my camera this time so I could take pictures.

-Inside the airplane, I took several pictures of my granddaughter she was laughing and enjoying the plane ride.
+On the plane, I took several pictures of my granddaughter, who was laughing and enjoying the flight.

 My daughter and I had to wear large headphones so we could talk to the pilot.